presslabs/gitium/gitium/readme.txt

 == Description ==

-Gitium enables continuous deployment for WordPress integrating with tools such as Github, Bitbucket or Travis-CI.
-Plugin and theme updates, installs and removals are automatically versioned.
-Ninja code edits from the WordPress editor are also tracked into version control.
-Gitium is designed for sane development environments.
-Staging and production can follow different branches of the same repository.
-You can deploy code simply trough git push.
+Gitium enables continuous deployment for WordPress, integrating with tools such as Github, Bitbucket or Travis-CI.
+Theme or plugin updates, installs and removals are all automatically versioned.
+Ninja code edits from the WordPress editor are also tracked by the version control system.

+Gitium is designed with sane development environments in mind, allowing staging and production to follow different branches of the same repository.
+You can also deploy code by simply using `git push`.

-Gitium requires `git` command line tool minimum version 1.7 installed on the server and `proc_open` PHP function enabled.
+Gitium requires `git` command line tool with a minimum version of 1.7 installed on the server and the `proc_open` PHP function enabled.

-Gitium is the latest element discovered in the [PressLabs](http://www.presslabs.com).
-Here you have the [Github](https://github.com/PressLabs/gitium) repository.
+Gitium is the latest element discovered at [PressLabs](http://www.presslabs.com).
+Here is the [Github](https://github.com/PressLabs/gitium) repository.

 == Screenshots ==